Emergency Dentistry – Auburn, WA

 Wear a Mouthguard

 Wear a mouthguard whenever you play sports (contact or otherwise).
 One of the leading causes of dental emergencies is playing sports without the right protective gear.
-With a custom-made mouthguard available at our office, you can not only give your smile the best protection possible, but make wearing your mouthguard more enjoyable thanks to its supreme comfort!
+With a custom-made mouthguard available at our office, you can not only give your smile the best protection possible, but also make wearing your mouthguard more enjoyable thanks to its supreme comfort!

 Never Use Your Teeth as a Tool

 Don’t chew on hard things like ice, pens, pencils, fingernails, etc. These habits can erode and even crack your teeth after enough time.
-We also strongly recommend using the right tool to complete a tasks and not your teeth, whether it’s to open packages or remove tags from clothing.
+We also strongly recommend using the right tool to complete a task and not your teeth, whether it’s to open packages or remove tags from clothing.
 Go grab the scissors or a box cutter instead!

 Dental Emergency FAQs